StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 ## Manufacturing Plan, Fulfillment and Logistics

 Due to the worldwide shortage of parts, the manufacturing plan is trickier than usual.
-Normally, I would just outsource to a turn-key PCB assembly house.
-But that would take a year.
+Normally, I would just outsource to a turn-key PCB assembly house, but with the shortages, that would take a year.
 The plan is (best case scenario):

 - Order crucial parts or alternates (first week)
 - Order plastic injection molds and parts (first week)